Spanish Lentil Soup

 Directions:

-1. Chop the onion, mince the garlic, peel and chop the carrots into ½” rounds cut the potato in small squares, chop the red pepper, slice the chorizo.
+1. Chop the onion, mince the garlic, peel and chop the carrots into ½” rounds cut the potato and the tomato in small squares, chop the red pepper, slice the chorizo.
 Mince the parsley setting it aside for later.

-2. In a large stockpot, heat the olive oil to fragrant, and add the chopped onion.
+2. In a large stockpot, heat the olive oil to fragrant, and add the chopped onion and the cumin

 3. Cook the onion for about 4-5 minutes, until translucent.
 Add the garlic and cook, stirring, a minute longer.

-5. Rinse the lentils and add, stirring to coat.
+6. Rinse the lentils and add, stirring to coat as well as the pimentón.